stevegraham/slanger/README.md

 - Ruby 1.9.2-p290 or greater
 - Redis
+- Mongodb

 ## Starting the service

-Slanger is packaged as a Rubygem.
-Installing the gem makes the 'slanger' executable available.
-The `slanger` executable takes arguments, of which two are mandatory: `--app_key` and `--secret`.
+Jagan is packaged as a Rubygem.
+Installing the gem makes the 'jagan' executable available.
+The `jagan` executable takes arguments, of which two are mandatory: `--app_key` and `--secret`.
 These can but do not have to be the same as the credentials you use for Pusher.
-They are required because Slanger performs the same HMAC signing of API requests that Pusher does.
+They are required because Jagan performs the same HMAC signing of API requests that Pusher does.

-__IMPORTANT:__ Redis must be running where Slanger expects it to be (either on localhost:6379 or somewhere else you told Slanger it would be using the option flag) or Slanger will fail silently.
+__IMPORTANT:__ Redis must be running where Jagan expects it to be (either on localhost:6379 or somewhere else you told Jagan it would be using the option flag) or Jagan will fail silently.
 I haven't yet figured out how to get em-hiredis to treat an unreachable host as an error

 <pre>
-$ gem install slanger

 $ redis-server &> /dev/null &

-$ slanger --app_key 765ec374ae0a69f4ce44 --secret your-pusher-secret
+$ ./bin/slanger --app_key 765ec374ae0a69f4ce44 --secret your-pusher-secret --mongo on --statistics on --id Jagan1 --admin-http-user admin --admin-http-password Verysecret
 </pre>

 If all went to plan you should see the following output to STDOUT